 Ownership passed to Mr Kingsman, then the PSM Syndicate

-Sold in 1929 to the New Medway Steam Packet Co and renamed PS Queen
+Sold in 1929 to the New Medway Steam Packet Co and renamed Queen

 Ran primarily on the Chatham-Sothend-Clacton-Walton-Felixstowe

 Converted to oil fuel during the winter of 1930-1931.

 Renamed Thames Queen when relegated to running London Dock